m-daniela/chat-app/Notes/work.md

 On logout, all the locally saved data and the store are cleared and the user is sent to the login page.

 # Conclusions

+In this thesis, I have presented an overview of the popular messaging applications and protocols, along with their past known issues and the new algorithms that they introduced.

+While these applications aim to provide a secure messaging experience, some of them have used or still use outdated or non-standard  cryptographic algorithms, like MTProto's AES in IGE mode.
+Also, combining secure ones in an insecure fashion, paired with weak authentication and verification schemes, like using digital signatures instead of MACs or an AEAD scheme (iMessage), or MACs using the same key as the one for message encryption (Line), could lead to more vulnerabilities, like chosen ciphertext attacks, message forgery, replay attacks, unknown key share attacks, impersonation.

+Moreover, forward secrecy has become an important requirement for end-to-end encrypted protocols, but it is not always achieved on the communication level, as it is the case for Threema, Line and iMessage.

+With the accompanying application, the risks of using unencrypted communications are illustrated, as well as metadata availability to the third parties.
+This can be extended to metadata collection, lack of default privacy and the issues that can arise from compromising centralized servers.

+Some of these issues were solved by most applications in newer versions, but others still need to rely on the users to verify each other and to enable the end-to-end features, like is the case for Telegram and Facebook Messenger.

+Also, novel techniques were developed to protect the privacy and anonimity of the users and provide more efficient algorithms, such as the Double Ratchet algorithm, on which the MLS protocol proposals are based, X3DH protocol, joined signature and encryption, Sealed sender and verification levels instead of requiring personal information.

+Therefore, end-to-end encryption is a growing field, as more research is done and analyses are being conducted, and many companies move towards including and impruving such features in their messaging applications.

+Signal:
+- good:
+- bad:
+  - uks - this can be fixed by adding the
+  - deniability - not enough using authentication
+  - not using the session recovery feature from sesame
+  - device compromised, forward secrecy and all that is gone
+  - metadata - delivery receipts
+  - mitm on wapp because it uses the same session

+Telegram:
+- good:
+- bad:
+  - non-standard algos,
+  - outdated (sha128),
+  - was not indcca secure (weak auth and verification),
+  - mitm, - not enough verification
+  - metadata, - the time users are online
+  - keys changed too rare, so the past 100 messages can be recovered,
+  - untrustworthy server

+Signcryption
+- good: lower cost
+- bad:
+  - cca attacks on the gzip compressed messages because they used digital signatures instead of macs or aead to authenticated the messages,
+  - centralized server,
+  - no forward secrecy,
+  - no message replay attack prevention

+Line:
+- good:
+- bad:
+  - replay attacks,
+  - no standard auth scheme - MAC with no additional info, then it uses the same key as the encryption scheme => forgery attacks, replay attacks,
+  - aditional data is not auth
+  - vulnerability on the key derivation scheme (impersionation attack possible),
+  - UKS - no key confirmation at the exchange,
+  - no forward secrecy on the end-to-end lvl (network only)

+Threema:
+- good: verification lvls - they don't ask for the email or phone number, public key pinning to protect agains mitm
+- bad: forward secrecy on the network lvl only

+- issues at the application lvl: sending files that should stay hidden (containig passwords and private keys), applications asking for permissions, centralized servers, deleted data that is not really deleted

+- groups - the group implementations provided by the applications are not always effective, so the efforts to make a new protocol MLS are being made now

+- the application: metadata + encryption through the third party view
+- the risks of having such

 # References
 - []: